Aquatic Animal Health Laboratory Team

 Cari received her Dental Hygiene degree in 1991 and worked as a Registered Dental Hygienist for a decade.
 In 2005 she graduated with a B.S. in Biology from Mercy College in NY.
 In 2010 she received an M.S. in Biological and Environmental Sciences from Western Connecticut University.
 She worked for the Town of Somers, NY., educating the public education concerning the effects of and prevention of water pollution on local water supplies.
 Cari moved to Florida in 2011 and began volunteering at HBOI’s Ocean Discovery Center.
 She joined the Aquatic Animal Health Lab in 2013, and has assisted in a variety of crustacean, bivalve and fish projects.
 She has co-authored two Sunray Venus Clam papers and is currently working on a paper that assesses oyster health in the Indian River Lagoon.
 In addition to conducting histology and molecular lab work she also performs administrative tasks for AAHL.
 In 2019 Cari attended the University of Arizona’s Shrimp Pathology Short Course.

 Ben received his Aquaculture certificate from Indian River State College in 2018.
 He has a certificate in boat mechanics from Marine Mechanic Institute in Orlando, FL.
-For the past 5 years Ben has been involved in experiments with shrimp, sea urchins, bivalves, and amphipods.
-His most recent projects have focused on the impact of probiotics added to shrimp feed and biofloc tank water, and a Florida Sea Grant funded project focused on improving Sun Ray Venus clam production.
+Ben has been part of our aquaculture team since 2016.
+He has been involved in experiments with shrimp, sea urchins, bivalves, and amphipods.
+He has worked on projects that have focused on the impact of probiotics in shrimp feed and tank water, the Sunray Venus clam Florida Sea Grant funded project (2018-2021), and more recently has assisted in shrimp disease challenge experiments.

 Summer interns (since 2015):